smcoll/django-simple-import/README.md

 The screenshots have a django-grappelli like theme.
 The base templates have no style and are very basic.
 See an example of customization [here](https://github.com/burke-software/django-sis/tree/master/templates/simple_import).

 It is often sufficient to simply override `simple_import/templates/base.html`.
+See the sample project for an implementation which leverages the django.contrib.admin theme.

 There is also a log of import records.
 Check out /admin/simple_import/.